At a Loss

 How can I turn from Africa and live?

-My condolences to the family and friends of this caring, friendly, positive and loving woman, may she rest in peace.
+My condolences to the family and friends of this caring, friendly, positive, and loving woman.
+May she rest gently.

 P.S Some statistics: